Energy OPT Jobs in Oklahoma

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.

-- Work in and around industrial and construction settings, which may include hazardous products, processes, materials and chemicals, as well as extreme temperature conditions and loud machinery, and require appropriate personal protective equipment
+- Occasional visits to field and/or industrial/manufacturing settings, which may include exposure to various materials and chemicals, as well as extreme temperature conditions and loud machinery, and require appropriate personal protective equipment.

 An equal opportunity employer/disability/vet The Partnership is an equal opportunity employer and does not discriminate against qualified applicants on the basis of any actual or perceived legally protected characteristics under federal, state, or local law.
 The nature and frequency of the above working conditions and requirements may vary depending on individual operational circumstances.
 Where feasible, the Partnership will make reasonable accommodations to qualified individuals with disabilities to enable them to perform the essential functions of the job.
 DISCLAIMER: The statements listed in this job posting, which are subject to change, are intended to describe the general nature and level of work being performed by people assigned to this job.
 They are not intended to be an exhaustive list of all responsibilities, duties and skills required of personnel so classified.